 KasKazi is a travelling fiction book, written by over 15 writers from the Swahili Coast.
 It is the first of it’s kind book that I have ever read and I was intrigued by the idea when I first heard about the project.
 My dumb self assumed it was going to be different stories told by different people… It is not.

 To order any book, pay the indicated amount to M-Pesa Till Number 5425915 and fill in your details here.
-We will reach out to you within 24 hours for delivery.
+We will reach out to you within 24 hours for delivery which is done every Tuesday and Friday.
 Please note, delivery fee is not included.
 Delivery within Nairobi Eastlands including, Embakasi, Donholm, Umoja 1 & 2 & Innercore, Buruburu is free.
 Deliveries to the rest of the country via Posta or courier can be arranged at an additional fee.

 Print copies can also be found at: